-In the series of papers that we are preparing, three important extensions will be made to the basic model.
+In the series of papers that we are preparing, four important extensions are being made to the basic model.
 First, in all the papers in the series, Bayesian techniques are used to estimate the parameters of the model.
 Bayesian methods allow researchers to input their priors into the model and then to confront them with the data, in order to determine whether their priors are more or less consistent with the data.
-Although regime shifts in recent years (most notably, the anchoring of inflation expectations to a formal or informal target in many countries) limit the time series to relatively short periods, the approach taken in these papers will be increasingly useful over time as the lengths of usable time series are extended.
+Although regime shifts in recent years (most notably, the anchoring of inflation expectations to a formal or informal target in many countries) limit the time series to relatively short periods, the estimation approach taken in these papers will be increasingly useful over time as the lengths of usable time series are extended.

-Second, in this paper, we are expanding the model to three economies - United States, the Euro area, and Japan.
-In a future paper, the small quarterly models of a number of countries (United States, the Euro area, Japan, emerging Asia, oil-exporting countries, Canada, Russia, other industrialized, other major oil producers, and the rest of the world) will be integrated into a small quarterly Global Projection Model (GPM), which will enable researchers to analyze the effects on a number of countries of shocks in one country and of global shocks.
-Moreover, the model will be programmed in such way that researchers will be able to add other countries to the model in a relatively straightforward manner.
-Such models will give forecasters a new tool to assist them in preparing worldwide forecasts and in carrying out alternative policy simulations in the global context.
-There is strong demand for such an empirically based multi-country model, both for IMF surveillance work and for helping central bank forecasters to assess the external environment in
+Second, in the second and third papers, we expand the model to three economies - United States, the Euro area, and Japan.
+In a future paper, the small quarterly models of a number of countries (United States, the Euro area, Japan, emerging Asia, oil-exporting countries, Canada, Russia, other industrialized countries, other major oil producers, and the rest of the world) will be integrated into a small quarterly Global Projection Model (GPM), which will enable researchers